 - Knowing if customer payments are bouncing or have failed, and determining if any action needs to be taken

 - Keeping track of your outstanding checks and following up with payees

 - Making sure every transaction gets entered into your accounting system properly

 Once all account reconciliations have been completed, Beyond HR will prepare monthly financial reports with profitability analysis.
-A business’ financial statement speaks volumes about its financial health.
-Primarily, the sources of a company’s revenue, how much money it is spending, it’s assets and liabilities and how it manages its cash flow.
+A business' financial statement speaks volumes about its financial health, such as the sources of a company's revenue, how much money it is spending, it's assets and liabilities and how it manages its cash flow.
 Timely and accurate financial data is necessary and critical in order to make smart business decisions.
-Each month, we provide clear and accurate monthly reports.
-Hence, you can easily hand them over to investors, tax preparers, and anyone else who may need access.
+Each month, we provide clear and accurate monthly reports that you can easily hand over to investors, tax preparers and anyone else who may need access.

 Beyond HR Reporting